simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

 ## Power of Computation

 The platform's incentives are determined by the Power of Computation.
-Without an accurate measurement of computation power, we can't effectively incentivize devices.
+Without an accurate measurement of computation power, effectively incentivizing devices is challenging.

-For Zero-Knowledge Proof (ZKP) algorithms, most computations are operations such as Multi-Scalar Multiplication (MSM), Number Theoretic Transform (NTT), and Hash, which are similar to operations in Artificial Intelligence (AI) like encoders, decoders, or Convolutional Neural Networks (CNN).
+For ZKP algorithms, most computations involve operations like Multi-Scalar Multiplication (MSM), Number Theoretic Transform (NTT), and hashing, similar to operations in AI, such as encoders, decoders, or Convolutional Neural Networks (CNN).

-We can create a table defining the computation amount for each operation based on the add/multiply function and its bitwidth.
+We can create a table to define the computation amount for each operation based on the add/multiply function and its bitwidth.
 This is referred to as the 'Gas' of the ZKP/AI.
-An offline benchmark tool can then be used to calculate the total Gas for an algorithm.
+An offline benchmark tool can then calculate the total Gas for an algorithm.

 This method won't be 100% accurate, so our final computation can be measured using a formula like:

 $P = P_{gas} * Gas$

-Here, $P$ represents the total computation amount for an algorithm, and $P_{gas}$ is a dynamic price that can be retrieved from the Galactic network to reflect the supply and demand relationship.
+Here, $P$ represents the total computation amount for an algorithm.
+$P_{gas}$ is a dynamic price that can be retrieved from the Galactic network to reflect the supply and demand relationship.

 ## Galactic Universal Modular Prover